sabyrzhan/hacker-news-feed/README.md

 * Use `docker-compose.yml` to run local `dynamodb` and `dynamodb-admin`
 * Use `terraform` to create AWS resources and upload/update lambda function.
   * `./terraform.sh -chdir=<folder_name> <terraform parameters>`
-* Set environment variables by copying `.env.example` to `.env` file and setting env variable values
+* For local development - set environment variables by copying `.env.example` to `.env` file and setting env variable values.
+On AWS environment - AWS Secret Manager is used to store the same variables.

+## Secrets on AWS Secret Manager
+1. Goto Secret Manager in Console
+2. Add variables from `.env` file
+3. Name the secret `TelegramSecrets`

 ## Resources
 * Local DynamoDB: https://github.com/aws-samples/aws-sam-java-rest